Zero Emission Vehicle Infrastructure Program – Before you apply

 - Submit your proposal

-It is highly recommended to submit the complete application well in advance of the submission deadline (by 23:59 Eastern Daylight Time, September 18th, 2019).
+It is highly recommended to submit the complete application well in advance of the submission deadline (by 23:59 Eastern Time, June 11, 2020).

 Visit our FAQs to read the Frequently Asked Questions or email us at: